JihyunBang/jihyunbang.github.io/sample_page.md

 ```

 ### 21. Filter out casuals in data frame to find most popular stations by member

+By using the filter() function, we are able to filter out casuals in the data to only return data related to members.
+First we group the data by using the group_by() function, then by using the summarize() function we can get the # of rides in each starting station.
+Then by arranging this data using the arrange() function in descending order, we can find the most frequently used/popular stations by members.

 ```javascript
 member_all_trips_v2 <- filter(all_trips_v2, member_casual != "casual")